bdjang/data-bars-email-templates/README.md

 # Accessible Data in Email Templates

 ## Background
 One way to display data within email templates is to code horizontal and vertical bar charts in HTML/CSS.
-This method will allow screen readers to detect any live text, numbers, and labels within these bar charts.
+This method will allow screen readers to detect any live text, numbers, and labels within these charts.

 **Some advantages to this method**:
 * Charts can be mobile responsive through media queries.